Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control: Simulations

-We also summarized the computation time at each time step of the GP-MPC and the nominal MPC in Table \ref{tab:simulation_time}.
-The average computation time (Ave Time) of the MPC at each time step for the GP-MPC is only 5\% more than the nominal MPC.
-The maximum time (Max Time) of the GP-MPC shows it can run in real-time at 4 HZ, and the small standard deviation (Time Std) value of the GP-MPC indicates it has a more consistent computation time than the nominal MPC.
-Compared to our previous work \cite{wang2023b} that did not utilize sparse GP modeling for HVs and a dynamic GP prediction in MPC, the average computation time of the GP-MPC at each time step has been reduced by approximately 100 times.
+We also compared the computation time of the GP-MPC and the nominal MPC at each time step in Tab. \ref{tab:simulation_time}.
+The average computation time (Ave Time) of the GP-MPC is only 5\% more than that of the nominal MPC.
+The maximum time (Max Time) of the GP-MPC shows that it can operate in real-time at 4 HZ, and the small standard deviation (Time Std) of the GP-MPC indicates a more consistent computation time compared to the nominal MPC.
+Compared to our previous work \citep{wang2024improving} that did not employ sparse GP modeling for HVs and the dynamic GP prediction technique in MPC, the average computation time per time step for the GP-MPC has been reduced by approximately 100 times.